 Here are some common categories of seperate property:

 Generally, each spouse gets to keep his or her seperate property.
 The marital property and marital obligations (debt incurred during the marriage, except for dissipation purposes) is to be distributed equitably between the parties.
 In deciding on a fair distribution, the court will not consider marital misconduct (fault).
 However, the court will look at these factors:

 Spouses often commingle their marital and separate property.
 For example, the couple might move into a house owned before marriage by one spouse, then begin to pay the mortgage and maintenance jointly.
 Or, one spouse may put inherited money into the couple's joint bank account.

 As common as this might be, however, it can cause big complications if the couple decides to divorce.
 The spouses can make their own decisions about how this property will be treated (for example, in a prenuptial agreement).
 If they don't, however, the court handles it like this:

 However, there is a right of reimbursement for the contributed property.
-The contributing spouse (or the couple, if marital property was contributed to nonmarital property) shall be reimbursed from the spouse or couple that received the contribution.
+The contributing spouse (or the couple, if marital property was contributed to seperate property) shall be reimbursed from the spouse or couple that received the contribution.
 For example, the wife who contributed inherited funds to buying the family home could be entitled to reimbursement of that money on divorce.

 Reimbursement is allowed only if the contribution is retraceable by clear and convincing evidence or was a gift.
-Reimbursement is also allowed if one spouse contributes personal effort during the marriage (which would otherwise belong to the couple as marital property) to the nonmarital property of the other spouse.
+Reimbursement is also allowed if one spouse contributes personal effort during the marriage (which would otherwise belong to the couple as marital property) to the separate property of the other spouse.
 For example, if one spouse does all of the repairs and maintenance on a home the other spouse owned prior to marriage, the homeowner spouse would have to reimburse the value of this effort to the marital estate.